 Calcific tendonitis is a condition characterized by the buildup of calcium deposits in the tendons, usually in the shoulder.
 This can lead to pain, stiffness, and limited range of motion in the affected joint.
-Many people wonder if calcific tendonitis can heal naturally without intervention.
+Many people wonder if the condition can heal naturally without intervention, or will you have calcific tendonitis for the rest of your life.
 In this blog post, we will explore the options for treating calcific tendonitis with a focus on chiropractic and physiotherapy.

 Firstly, it is important to understand that calcific tendonitis is a self-limiting condition, meaning that it can resolve on its own over time.
-However, this process can be slow and painful for some individuals.
+However, this process can be slow and painful for some individuals who experience pain when resting with calcific tendonitis.
 Chiropractors and physiotherapists can help to accelerate the healing process and alleviate symptoms associated with calcific tendonitis through various treatment modalities.

 Chiropractors are trained to assess musculoskeletal conditions and provide techniques to improve joint function and reduce pain.
 In the case of calcific tendonitis, chiropractic adjustments may help to realign the joint and reduce pressure on the affected tendon.
 Additionally, chiropractors may use soft tissue techniques such as massage or myofascial release to decrease inflammation and promote healing in the area.